swiftlang/swift-evolution/proposals/0153-compensate-for-the-inconsistency-of-nscopyings-behaviour.md

 * If the _destination_ property has been declared as `@NSCopying` in class definition
 * If the _source_ value conforms to `<NSCopying>` protocol

-Once both are **TRUE**, then what compiler can be sure about is that developer definitely missed the required manual copy invocation and it would emit either an error or a warning correspondingly.
+Once both are **TRUE**, then what compiler can be sure about is that developer definitely missed the required manual copy invocation and consequently it would emit either an error or a warning correspondingly.
 Otherwise, it would not complain of anything and would just leave the decision up to developers.

 ## Source compatibility